-The Initiative for Empowerment and Economic Independence (IEEI) empowers Indiana college students with physical disabilities to find gainful, sustainable, and equitable employment by engaging qualified students with physical disabilities into comprehensive and diverse internship opportunities that build skills, confidence, and work history to maximize competitiveness in the workforce.
+The Initiative for Empowerment and Economic Independence (IEEI) empowers college students with physical disabilities to find gainful, sustainable, and equitable employment by engaging qualified students with physical disabilities into comprehensive and diverse internship opportunities that build skills, confidence, and work history to maximize competitiveness in the workforce.

 Students are accepted to the program because they demonstrated the work ethic, skill, and drive to pursue and obtain gainful employment following matriculation.
 They are representative of the untapped pool of qualified employees so often overlooked by employers.
 This program accepts qualified, capable students with a variety of physical disabilities.